expen6ve/odin-recipes/README.md

 # odin-recipes
-Building a simple website about recipes using basic html.
+Building a simple website about recipes using basic html, vanilla css and javascript.